oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

       service ovirt-engine-reportsd stop
       yum remove ovirt-engine-reports

 There may be more than one reports instance.
 And they will all show the reports.
-But, The engine will direct to and have SSO with only the last reports instance that run engine-setup.
+But, The engine will direct to and have SSO with only the last reports instance that it was configured to work with.

 ### Benefit to oVirt